alperenbozkurt/alperenbozkurt.github.io/projects/index.md

 ---
 layout: project
-title: Tüm Projeler
+title: All Projects
-excerpt: "Projelerimin bir listesi"
+excerpt: "A list of my projects"
 ---